-Shield: Shields are held in a character's left hand, and so can't be used with two-handed level, a character's skill level is added to their armor class.
+- Shield: Shields are held in a characters left hand, and so can't be used with two-handed weapons.
+At Normal level of expertise, skill level is added to armour class.
+Experts have no recovery penalty from holding shields.
+Masters add twice their skill level to their armour class.
+Grand Masters gain the effects of the Shield spell while holding their shields. - Dodging: The dodging skill is applied when a character is not wearing any armour.
+At Normal level, a characters skill level is added to their armour class.
 For Experts, this is doubled; for Masters the effect is tripled.
-Grand Masters gain the ability to use their Dodge skill while wearing leather armor.
+Grand Masters gain the ability to use their Dodge skill while wearing leather armour.